xzxcdfsfaqer/tiktok-mate/help.en.md

 3. Click **Start Now** — the extension will automatically browse videos.
 4. Click **Click to Stop** to end the session.

-> **Tip:** Use slow speed and enable Like/Favorite/Follow for more natural account nurturing.
+> **Tip:** Use slow speed and enable Like/Favorite/Follow for more natural account warming.

 ---